 POLITICIAN REP. JOHN LEWIS

 Staunch longtime ally, Congressman John Lewis of Georgia’s 5th District, is Georgia Voice’s favorite politician for 2015.
 His unwavering support for LGBT employment and marriage rights have brought him victory in this category over several years, and he joined in the celebration last month when the Supreme Court affirmed marriage equality for us all.

 Atlanta City Councilwoman Mary Norwood polls second, and out Georgia representative Karla Drenner takes third.

-MONICA VAN PELT
+ICON MONICA VAN PELT

 Local drag superstar Monica Van Pelt glams her way past the competition to take the top spot in this category.
 Van Pelt, the ebullient host of Synergy Saturdays at Burkhart’s, is also a staff diva at Lips Atlanta, and has been a staple of the Atlanta scene for many years.